MG Software.

 Frequently asked questions

-No, Plausible uses no cookies and collects no personal data.
-Under GDPR and the ePrivacy Directive, no cookie consent is needed for analytics that don't process personal data.
-This has been confirmed by multiple European data protection authorities.
-You can add Plausible directly without a cookie banner.
+No, Plausible uses no cookies, stores no IP addresses, and collects no personal data whatsoever.
+Under GDPR and the ePrivacy Directive, no cookie consent is needed for analytics that do not process personal data or place cookies.
+This position has been confirmed by multiple European data protection authorities including the French CNIL and the Austrian DSB.
+You can add Plausible directly to your website without a cookie banner, which improves user experience and reduces bounce rates significantly.

 For most websites: yes.
-Plausible offers pageviews, referral sources, conversion goals, geographic data, and device information.
-If you need advanced funnels, cohort analysis, custom dimensions, or Google Ads integration, you'll miss that functionality.
-For 80% of websites, Plausible is more than sufficient.
+Plausible offers pageviews, unique visitors, referral sources, conversion goals via custom events, geographic data, and device information.
+If you need advanced funnel analysis, cohort analysis, custom dimensions, predictive audiences, or Google Ads integration for conversion attribution, you will miss that functionality.
+In practice, 80% of websites use less than 10% of GA4's capabilities, making Plausible more than sufficient for the vast majority of sites.

-Several EU data protection authorities have ruled against standard GA implementations.
-GA4 can be used with proper configuration: a valid data processing agreement, IP anonymization enabled, and cookie consent obtained.
-The legal landscape remains complex, and many businesses choose privacy-friendly alternatives to minimize risk.
+Several EU data protection authorities have ruled against standard Google Analytics implementations.
+GA4 can be used with proper configuration: a valid data processing agreement with Google, IP anonymization enabled, data retention configured, and prior cookie consent obtained via a banner.
+The legal landscape remains complex following the Schrems II ruling and the EU-US Data Privacy Framework.
+Many businesses choose privacy-friendly alternatives to minimize legal risk and simplify compliance.

-The GA4 script is approximately 45 KB and can negatively affect Largest Contentful Paint (LCP) and Total Blocking Time (TBT).
+The GA4 script is approximately 45 KB and can negatively affect Largest Contentful Paint (LCP) by blocking the render pipeline and Total Blocking Time (TBT) through JavaScript execution time on the main thread.
 Plausible is less than 1 KB (45x smaller) with negligible impact on page performance.
-For websites where Core Web Vitals matter (SEO, user experience), Plausible offers a clear advantage.
+For websites where Core Web Vitals matter for SEO rankings and user experience, Plausible delivers a measurable advantage in page speed and Lighthouse scores.

-Yes, Plausible is fully open-source and can be self-hosted via Docker.
-This gives you complete control over your data and eliminates monthly costs.
-Self-hosting does require server management (updates, backups, database maintenance).
-For most teams, the managed version starting at €9/month is the simplest option.
+Yes, Plausible is fully open-source under the AGPL license and can be self-hosted via Docker on your own server or cloud environment.
+This gives you complete control over your analytics data and eliminates monthly costs to Plausible.
+Self-hosting requires technical server management including updates, backups, database maintenance, and monitoring.
+The minimum system requirements are modest: a VPS with 2 GB RAM is sufficient for most websites.
+For teams without dedicated DevOps capacity, the managed version starting at €9/month is the simplest option.

 MG Software